systemd/mkosi/mkosi.md

   `/etc/os-release` or similar, in particular the `IMAGE_ID=` field of it).

-`CacheInitrd=`, `--cache-initrd`

-: If specified, and incremental mode is used, mkosi will build the initrd in the cache image and reuse it in the final image.
-Note that this means that any changes that are only applied to the final image and not the cached image won't be included in the initrd.

 `SplitArtifacts=`, `--split-artifacts`

 : If specified and building a disk image, pass `--split=yes` to systemd-repart